 But do they actually work and how can they help?

-This post has been a long time coming as we've been recommending Gadget Flow to most of our clients.
+This post has been a long time coming as we've been recommending Gadget Flow to most of our clients over the years.

 The Gadget Flow helps subscribers discover gifts and gadgets by providing a curated list of cutting edge products.